 From ancient history to butterfly collections.
 Start exploring with our list of 9 of the best museums in BunGeo (in no particular order!)

 - DARDANUP HERITAGE PARKThe park is one of Australia’s finest collections of heritage items dedicated to our pioneers and the equipment they used to develop our state over the past 120 years.
-Gary Brookes’s passion for collecting old machinery led to the establishment of the Park.
-Steam/Diesel sawmill, mill settlement, engines, tractors, dozers, horse drawn equip, military, memorabilia and much more.
-Open every Sunday & Wednesdays - 9.30am - 4.00pm (except Christmas)
+The late Gary Brookes’s passion for collecting old machinery led to the establishment of the Dardanup Heritage Park.
+More than 20 sheds house a Steam/Diesel sawmill, mill settlement, engines, tractors, dozers, horse drawn equip, military, memorabilia and much more.
+Open every Sunday and Wednesday – 9.30am – 4pm.

 - COALFIELDS MUSEUMThe Coalfields Museum provides a unique glimpse into Collie’s early days.
 The museum is housed in the historic buildings of the 1900 and 1930 Road Board offices.
 Taking pride of place is a restored barrel organ made in Italy.
 The organ is a forerunner of a juke box and was used to entertain the old timers at Fontana’s Wine Saloon next to the Federal Hotel in Throssell Street.
 A massive letterbox (pillarbox), a relic of the penny postage days, is rare having been cast in the J & E Ledger Foundry in Perth in 1903.
 Many more items are on display in the museum including bottles, radiograms, phonographs, gramophones, wirelesses, a baker’s cart, mining equipment, Coolgardie safe, Icyball refrigerator, Lynch’s Rock and Mineral display, Fred Kohler woodwork, Gastaldo Homestead items, Della bus, all time great fireman Dudley Magill’s bust, many historical photos and military memorabilia.
 Open Thursdays to Mondays, 10am-3pm.

-- HARVEY RAIL MUSEUMFor many years the Railway Station was the central point of activity for the district.
+- HARVEY RAILWAY STATION MUSEUMFor many years the Railway Station was the central point of activity for the district.
 By 1987, with the introduction of the modern “Australind” train, the Railway Station was no longer needed and closed.
 The Station now houses the Harvey Museum and is the only Railway Station remaining in the Shire of Harvey.
-Open to the public on the 1st, 3rd and Sunday of every month, 2pm – 4pm or by appointment.
+Open to the public on the 1st, 3rd and 5th Sunday of every month, 2pm – 4pm or by appointment.
+(NOTE – under refurbishment)

-- REPLICA COLLIE MINEThe mine, attached to the Collie Visitor Centre, was constructed in 1983 by the Collie Rotary Club to commemorate the centenary of the discovery of coal.
+- REPLICA UNDERGROUND COAL MINEThe Replica Coal Mine, attached to the Collie Visitor Centre, was constructed in 1983 by the Collie Rotary Club to commemorate the centenary of the discovery of coal.
 One of three very knowledgeable volunteers will take you through the mine and provide an insight into the mining industry and the working conditions of the early underground miners.
 All three are retired miners who have lived the life and therefore have many stories and anecdotes to make the experience much more rewarding.
 There is a self-guided option for those on a deadline, with interpretive panels and television screens that will give you a peek into the underground mining era.

 - BOYUP BROOK DISTRICT PIONEER MUSEUMLovingly and respectfully curated by a dedicated group of volunteers who are passionate caretakers of the agricultural and social history of Boyup Brook!
-A myriad of objects donated by pioneer families of the local district... easy to spend hours just in one of the many rooms/sheds of local treasures !
-From large agricultural machinery often adapted or ‘invented’ for local conditions to inventive handmade home wares necessary for life as a pioneer ... an amazing and important archive.
-You should allow at least one hour for a tour Open Wednesday, Thursday, Friday 10am—3pm or by appointment.
+The Boyup Brook Pioneer Museum houses a myriad of objects donated by pioneer families of the local district.
+From large agricultural machinery often adapted or ‘invented’ for local conditions to inventive handmade home wares necessary for life as a pioneer, it is an amazing and important archive.
+Open Wednesday, Thursday, Friday from 10am—3pm or by appointment.